(Adjective) Having temporary effect

 And he let it all go.

 He graduated with Hermione.
 He followed Ron into the Auror corps.
 He embraced anonymity when the fervour of his victory died down.
-He left Ginny when she couldn't accept that.
-He forgave Mrs Weasley for the howler.
+He left Ginny when they didn't quite work.

 He didn't dwell on the Hallows; they seemed to have played such a small part in events, despite their alleged power.